 This becomes especially true if your loved one is about to be discharged from the hospital and you need to quickly decide — a referral agent can be invaluable.
 They are experienced in this high stress situation and understand the pressures you are under.

-Your Seniorly Guide or senior housing referral agent should be able to provide a comprehensive list of options, with information about each community that you might not be able to get from the internet or even from a visit to the communities.
+Your Seniorly Partner Agent or senior housing referral agent should be able to provide a comprehensive list of options, with information about each community that you might not be able to get from the internet or even from a visit to the communities.
 They can speed up your search and take you through the process of narrowing down options quickly.
 Best of all, we have found that their help can also save you money.

 How to Choose a Senior Living Referral Agent?